nodejs/node/BUILDING.md

   by Joyent.
 SmartOS images >= 16.4 are not supported because GCC 4.8 runtime libraries are not available in their pkgsrc repository

+*Note*: On Windows, running Node.js in windows terminal emulators like `mintty` requires the usage of [winpty](https://github.com/rprichard/winpty) for Node's tty channels to work correctly (e.g. `winpty node.exe script.js`).
+  In "Git bash" if you call the node shell alias (`node` without the `.exe` extension), `winpty` is used automatically.

 ### Supported toolchains

 Depending on host platform, the selection of toolchains may vary.